NGnius/muss/interpreter/README.md

 #### file(filepath) -- e.g. `file("~/Music/Romantic Traffic.flac"),`

-Load a item from file, populating the item with the song's tags.
+Load an item from file, populating the item with the song's tags.

 License: LGPL-2.1-only OR GPL-3.0-only